-Best Baby Clothing Brands for Every Wardrobe Need
+Best Baby Clothes Brands for Every Wardrobe Need

 Every new parent goes through a learning curve.
-You learn new phrases like “four-month sleep regression” and “mastitis,” you come to understand why diapers are sold in bulk, and you realize the value of well-designed baby clothes and booties that actually stay on.
+You discover new phrases like “four-month sleep regression” and “mastitis,” you come to understand why diapers are sold in bulk and you realize the value of well-designed baby clothes and booties that actually stay on.
 So where can you find the best baby clothes?

 Sure, you can hit up tons of baby boutiques and big-box stores in search for the perfect items, or spend countless hours scrolling through online picks.
-But to save you time (and stress), we’ve put together a cheat sheet of the brands with the best baby clothes for different needs, whether you’re looking for organic baby clothes, the perfect preemie outfits or the best bodysuits in town.
+But to save you time (and stress), we’ve put together a cheat sheet of the best baby clothes brands for different needs, whether you’re looking for organic baby clothes, the perfect preemie outfits or the best bodysuits in town.

 In this article: